nshanker/Yoga-Instructor/index.md

 ### Preferences

-I prefer to give lessons in and around Sector 11 in Kharghar, Navi Mumbai.
+I prefer to give lessons in and around Kharghar and Panvel.
 I prefer to train females.

 ### Spoken languages